When it comes to men’s hormones, we can keep it relatively simple. It’s all about more testosterone and less estrogen.

 5 Markers for Male Hormone Health

-For a picture of men’s hormone health, we’ll talk about five different molecules of interest here.
+For an overall picture of men’s hormone health, we’ll talk about five different molecules of interest here.

 Increase it.
 For the vast majority of men, this is exactly what they’ll want to do.
 It’s not just older men either.
 As a species our testosterone levels have fallen, so younger guys, like myself, need support too.